sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 In other words, $$S_1$$ is better than (or equal to) $$S_2$$ with respect to both the objectives, and hence dominates it.

-The figure below (image courtesy:[3](http://lipas.uwasa.fi/~TAU/AUTO3120)) provides a depiction of a Pareto front for the two-dimensional case.
+The figure below (image courtesy [[3]](http://lipas.uwasa.fi/~TAU/AUTO3120)) provides a depiction of a Pareto front for the two-dimensional case.
 Notice that there are multiple solutions to this two-objective problem, that are marked blue.
 However, while many of these solutions are dominated by other solutions; it is only the red points that are non-dominated, and those form the Pareto front.
 Points under the Pareto front are feasible while those beyond the Pareto front are infeasible.

 In the case of two continuous objectives, the Pareto front is a curve obviously consisting of potentially an infinite number of points.
 In practise the Pareto front is discretized and the points are tried to be located as evenly as possible on the front.